-For Section C, learners will develop their knowledge and understanding of the aspects of the theoretical framework, theories and theoretical perspectives shown on the following pages.
+For Section C, learners will develop their knowledge and understanding of the aspects of the theoretical framework, theories and theoretical perspectives shown on the following pages. © WJEC CBAC Ltd.

-MEDIA LANGUAGE Online Media Option 1: Online Media Option 2: How the different modes and language associated with different media forms communicate multiple meanings PointlessBlog/Alfie Deyes DesiMag/gal-dem Zoella/Zoe Sugg Attitude How the combination of elements of media language influence meaning PointlessBlog/Alfie Deyes DesiMag/gal-dem Zoella/Zoe Sugg Attitude How developing technologies affect media language PointlessBlog/Alfie Deyes DesiMag/gal-dem Zoella/Zoe Sugg Attitude The codes and conventions of media forms and products, including the processes through which media language develops as a genre PointlessBlog/Alfie Deyes DesiMag/gal-dem Zoella/Zoe Sugg Attitude The dynamic and historically relative nature of genre Sections A + B Sections A + B The processes through which meanings are established through intertextuality Section A Section A How audiences respond to and interpret the above aspects of media language PointlessBlog/Alfie Deyes DesiMag/gal-dem Zoella/Zoe Sugg Attitude How genre conventions are socially and historically relative , dynamic and can be used in a hybrid way Sections A + B Sections A + B The significance of challenging and/or subverting genre conventions Section A Section A The significance of the varieties of ways in which intertextuality can be used in the media Section A Section A The way media language incorporates viewpoints and ideologies PointlessBlog/Alfie Deyes DesiMag/gal-dem Zoella/Zoe Sugg Attitude
+MEDIA LANGUAGE Online Media How the different modes and language associated with different media forms communicate multiple meanings Alfie Deyes (to 2023) JJ Olatunji (from 2024) Zoe Sugg gal-dem (to 2025) Thiiird (from 2025) Attitude How the combination of elements of media language influence meaning Alfie Deyes (to 2023) JJ Olatunji (from 2024) Zoe Sugg gal-dem (to 2025) Thiiird (from 2025) Attitude How developing technologies affect media language Alfie Deyes (to 2023) JJ Olatunji (from 2024) Zoe Sugg gal-dem (to 2025) Thiiird (from 2025) Attitude The codes and conventions of media forms and products, including the processes through which media language develops as a genre Alfie Deyes (to 2023) JJ Olatunji (from 2024) Zoe Sugg gal-dem (to 2025) Thiiird (from 2025) Attitude The dynamic and historically relative nature of genre Sections A + B The processes through which meanings are established through intertextuality Section A How audiences respond to and interpret the above aspects of media language Alfie Deyes (to 2023) JJ Olatunji (from 2024) Zoe Sugg gal-dem (to 2025) Thiiird (from 2025) Attitude How genre conventions are socially and historically relative , dynamic and can be used in a hybrid way Sections A + B The significance of challenging and/or subverting genre conventions Section A The significance of the varieties of ways in which intertextuality can be used in the media Section A The way media language incorporates viewpoints and ideologies Alfie Deyes (to 2023) JJ Olatunji (from 2024) Zoe Sugg gal-dem (to 2025) Thiiird (from 2025) Attitude